uikit/uikit-site/docs/pages/parallax.md

 ## Target

-Usually, the animation lasts as long as the element itself is in the viewport.
+The animation starts and stops depending on the element position in the viewport.
 To start and stop the animation based on the viewport visibility of another element, use the `target` option.
 This can be helpful when using nested animations.

 ```html
 <div id="target">